BS in Economics

 9 Hours of ECONOM Electives * See Economics Electives section for more specific requirements.9

-12 Hours of Complementary Field Courses (if not pursuing Quantitative Track)12
+12 Hours of Complementary Field Courses 12

 2000+ level coursework in STEM (BIO_SC, CHEM, PHYSCS, MATH, STAT), ACCTCY, FINPLN, FINANC, MANGMT, MRKTNG, and PUB_AF courses.
 May include any level CMP_SC, DATA_SCI, ENGINR, or INFOTC courses.
 All grades must be C- or higher.